 Yunnan Baiyao comes in four forms:

 - Small Bottles of White Powder with a small Red Pill nestled in the cotton wadding of the bottle’s neck.
 The powder is easier to apply externally.

 - Yunnan Baiyao Wine, purchased in small bottles (30 cc) of liquor.
 This is an alcohol extract of the powder that can be used internally or externally.
-Internally take 3–5 cc each time, 3–4 times per day One Bottle Last 2-3 days.
-The liquor can easily be applied externally as a liniment for brusises, contusions and sprains, by rubbing it into the injured area.
+Internally take 3–5 cc each time, 3–4 times per day One bottle lasts 2-3 days.
+The liquor can easily be applied externally as a liniment for bruises, contusions and sprains, by rubbing it into the injured area.

 - The Yunnan Baiyao Plaster (Gao), which has an adhesive so that the herbs are held tightly against the skin for maximum penetration.
 This is an external application for local trauma with blood stasis.